 This page will be updated as more faculty members are confirmed

-At the online 2022 WCLA, Brittany is teaching a class.
+At the 2023 WCLA, Brittany is teaching a class.
 She is also offering add-on manuscript critiques for attendees.

 “I have always had an affinity for stories told by my grandmother.
 Those same stories hold space in my writing today.
 My love of writing comes from my love of reading.
 As a kid, I could not get enough of going to bookstores and libraries.

 “I am a former children’s specialist, and I am dedicated to ensuring children’s literature truthfully reflects the world in which we live.
 I hold an MFA from Carnegie Mellon University, where I studied Dramatic Writing.
 I hold a BA from Kingston University, London, England, where I studied theater.

 “I’m not sure how many books I’ve read as a children’s specialist, but I estimate hundreds of stories to thousands of kids across the City of Bridges.
 Currently, I reside in my hometown of Louisville, KY.
 You may find me biking along the waterfront, enjoying a musical or play, hanging out with my family, grilling in the backyard or snuggled up with a good book.”